sysu-software-2022/LoupeRunner/README.md

     - (2) SortingCoverageThresold:

-      Overlap threshold; hits are subject to sorting between two profiles if they overlap by more than the threshold value
+      Coverage threshold; hits are stored if they cover original profile by more than the threshold value

-This step will read the BLAST hits from the CLUSTERS folder and save the sorted results for each cluster in the CLUSTERS\_\${DefenseSystem_Name} /Sorted/ folder with a ‘.hits_sorted’ extension:
+This step will read the BLAST hits from the CLUSTERS folder and save the sorted results for each cluster in the CLUSTERS\_\${DefenseSystem_Name} /Sorted  folder with a ‘.hits_sorted’ extension: